ms/buildtogether.tech/introduction/index.md

 ## Acknowledgments

 This book is dedicated to [Marian Petre][petre-marian], who taught me how to think about how programmers think and work.
-I would also like to thank David Graf for [doi2bib][doi2bib] and Alexandra Elbakyan for Sci-Hub; this book would have been much harder to write without their generosity and idealism.
+I would also like to thank all of the students who did projects with me at the University of Toronto and through Google Summer of Code, and everyone who took part in UCOSP
+<cite>Holmes2014</cite>.

 Portions of this book are adapted from material that originally appeared in
 <cite>Wilson2019</cite> and <cite>Irving2021</cite>; I'm grateful to Taylor \&
 Francis and my co-authors for making both books available under open licenses.
+I would also like to thank David Graf for [doi2bib][doi2bib] and Alexandra Elbakyan for Sci-Hub; this book would have been much harder to write without their generosity and idealism.
 If we all give a little, we all gain a lot.